KayiLeung/mapStatesToPost/README.md

 - Mongoose for models and validations
 - Express.js for HTTP routes / backend API
 - React/Redux for creating interactive UI and managing state
-- Node.js as a runtime environment to use JavaScript in app
+- Node.js as a runtime environment to use JavaScript in-app
 - JavaScript/Axios for frontend code
 - CSS to style components rendered on the browser
 - React-icons library for icons